doohinkus/bash-shell/README.md

 There is a readme markdown file for each script in the readme directory.

-The sell scripts (.sh files) need to be executable to work.
+The shell scripts (.sh files) need to be executable to work.
 Here's how to make files executable in bash.

 ```shell
 chmod 755 <script you want to run>